ledwards6124/hyraxSMS/deletion.md

-If you wish for your data to be deleted, contact me at edwards.lukec@gmail.com.
-As little data as possible will be collected, and includes nothing that could not be accessed on the platform itself.
+### Data Deletion Request

+If you wish to request deletion of your personal data collected by Luke Edwards, please contact us at edwards.lukec@gmail.com.
+We will respond to your request within a timely manner and ensure that all relevant data associated with your account is securely deleted from our systems.